ahama92/jobinfo/README.md

 ```

 ### Option D: Build From Source
-- Download the source code.
+- Download the source code either using the following command or as a `.zip` package.
 ```console
 git clone https://github.com/ahama92/jobinfo.git
 cd jobinfo